fatihserenli-rgb/Unreal-Engine-5-C-Examples/README.md

 * **Event-Driven Architecture (Delegates):** To prevent other actors from constantly polling the current time, this class utilizes Unreal's Delegate system.
 It broadcasts events at specific in-game milestones (`OnMorning`, `OnNoon`, `OnEvening`, `OnNight`).
 Other classes simply bind to these delegates to trigger their own logic, ensuring a decoupled and performant architecture.

 * ##Usage:
-1. **Add to Source:** Copy `DayManager.h` and `DayManager.cpp` into your Unreal Engine project's `Source/[YourProjectName]/` folder.
+1. **Add to Source:** Copy `DayCycleManager.h` and `DayCycleManager.cpp` into your Unreal Engine project's `Source/[YourProjectName]/` folder.
+2. **In the class definition change `Staj_API` with `YourProjectName_API` to be able to compile it.
-2. **After recompiling the project open the Unreal Editor.
+3. **After recompiling the project open the Unreal Editor.
-3. **Drag and drop the `DayManager` actor to the level viewport.
+4. **Drag and drop the `DayCycleManager` actor to the level viewport.
-4. **In details panel select the `DirectionalLight` actor which is sun.
-And in details panel enter a desired value for `DayLength` variable to adjust length of the day in game. (for exapmle if you enter 5 here.
-Day length in the game will be 5 minutes in real time.)
+5. **In details panel select the `DirectionalLight` actor which is sun.
+And in details panel enter a desired value for `DayLength` variable to adjust length of the day in game. (for exapmle if you enter 5 here, day length in the game will be 5 minutes in real time.)